If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 - Gain an overview of how different elements (plot, characters, setting, theme) interact and move the story

 New writers sometimes believe that a story must be written chronologically.
-They over-focus on the linear progression of the narrative and may feel like their writing process is unstructured if it doesn’t take place chronologically.
+They over-focus on the linear progression of the narrative and may feel like their process is unstructured if it doesn’t take place chronologically.

 However, more experienced writers understand that the linear progression of the narrative is what one can work on throughout several drafts.